Best vacuum cleaner deals in the Amazon Prime Day sale 2024

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Best vacuum cleaner deals in the Amazon Prime Day sale from Shark, Gtech and Bosch
+Best vacuum cleaner deals in the Amazon Prime Day sale, from Shark, Gtech, Bosch and more

-From Shark to Gtech, we’ve rounded up the top offers on vacuum cleaners in the Amazon Prime Big Deal Days
+We’ve rounded up the top offers on vacuum cleaners in the Amazon Prime Big Deal Days sale today

 Your support helps us to tell the story